electroglyph/dataset_build/README.md

   -t, --tokenize        Output token ids instead of text, disabled by default.
 Requires model argument.
 ```

+Unless you use --autosplit or --tokenize (or --list) a file called output.txt will be generated which is all the included languages stuffed into one text file.

-If you use autosplit, the max sequence length for the model will be grabbed from either the model config or the tokenizer, and then the output will be a JSON file of arrays.
+If you use autosplit, the max sequence length for the model will be grabbed from either the model config or the tokenizer, and then the output will be a JSON file (named output.json) of arrays.
 Array len will be <= max sequence length.

-If you tokenize the output but don't autosplit, the output will be a JSON file of one giant array of all the input_ids.
+If you tokenize the output but don't autosplit, the output will be a JSON file (named output.json) of one giant array of all the input_ids.

 If you apply the chat template, each text file is stuffed into a conversation like this: